simonmichael/hledger/examples/multi-year/README.md

 $ hledger bs -Y -f 2023.journal                                               # unclosed file, no query needed
 ```

-And we can see correct income statements from any range of files if we exclude retain earnings transactions:
+We can see correct income statements from any range of files, if we exclude retain earnings transactions:

 ```cli
 $ hledger is -Y -f 2021-closed.journal -f 2022-closed.journal -f 2023.journal not:desc:retain